Hester retiring as Great Falls Fire Rescue chief

 City Manager Greg Doyon announced the retirement during the Jan.
 21 City Commission meeting.

-Hester was named chief in 2015 and has more than 40 tears in the fire service.
+Hester was named chief in 2015 and has more than 40 years in the fire service.

 He had served as assistant fire chief since 2004 and assumed the role of chief from Randy McCamley, who retired in December 2014.